bobalazek/my-budgeteer/README.md

 # My Budgeteer

-My budgeteer is a simple self-hosted budgetting app.
+My Budgeteer is a simple self-hosted budgeting app.

 **Currently in active development.
 Not intended for use in production!**